 As buyer personas are based on customer data, make sure you do have access to enough information about your current customer base.
-Take advantage of virtual assistant software, chatbox data and other customer support resources.
+Take advantage of virtual assistant software, chatbox data and other customer support software.
 You can get to learn them better through:

 - Online surveys, for example with Google Forms or JotForm Survey Maker